buhrmi/simpwars-contracts/README.md

 Anyone can mint new simps for a small minting fee.
 This fee logarithmically decreases by 50% every 24 hours (down to a minimum of 0.1 ETH), and doubles every time a new simp is minted.

-Only **one** simp can be minted per streamer.
-No simps are pre-minted.
-To mint a simp, call the `mint` function with the Twitch User ID and pay the required amount of Eth.
+To mint a simp, call the `mint` function with the Twitch User ID with the required amount of ETH.
 If you submit too much Eth, the contract will send the remaining Eth back to you.
 You can check the `price` function to see the current minting fee.
+Each simp is unique and can exist only **once**.
+No simps are pre-minted.

 ## Simp Powerlevel